tame-t/totemlimitfork/README.md

 # Totem Limit

 Totem Limit is a lightweight Fabric mod that enforces a **hard limit of one Totem of Undying per player**.
-Designed for my minecraft smp, this version is a fork that alow totem off handing
+Designed for my minecraft smp, this version is a fork that allow totem off handing

 ## Features